 - managing high blood pressure

-For more information speak to your doctor or specialist or contact the Australian Diabetes Council Customer Care Line on 1300 DIABETES or 1300 342 238 and ask to speak to a Diabetes Educator.
+For more information speak to your doctor or specialist or contact the Heart Foundation.

 High Blood Pressure

 As well as being a risk factor for developing diabetes, high blood pressure can also be a complication of diabetes.
 Diabetes changes the body chemistry to increase the risk of high blood pressure.
-As having high blood pressure in diabetes further increases the risk of other complications of diabetes, it is important that it is adequately monitored and, if necessary, controlled.
+As having high blood pressure in diabetes further increases the risk of other complications like stroke, heart disease, kidney disease, eye disease and nerve damage, it is important that it is adequately monitored and, if necessary, controlled.
 You should get your blood pressure checked every time you go to the doctor, and at least:

 - every 6 months for people with normal blood pressure